 Also, make sure the vendor order process is just as quick.
 As with all vendors, you want your hardware sales people to be on call during the two weeks around launch.
 Midnight calls are very unlikely; weekend calls are more probable.

 Finally, figure out how you’re going to rack and stack a hundred servers quickly.
 Could be your vendor’s professional services, could be some local contractor.
 Even if your internal staff racked the rest of the servers, it’s better not to ask them to spend the time in the machine room during launch, cause you are going to be doing a lot of other things.
-Obviously, you don’t want to call up a contractor and find out that all his people are doing something for some big insurance company so he can’t help you.

 There’s some concrete info in there, mostly about the encoding and compression process.
 They’re depending on a specialized chip which’ll cost them under $20 per chip in bulk.
 That makes some kind of sense for the hardware console replacement, and I suppose that the Mac/PC versions will have plenty of processor available.